 Sam’s mum was devastated.
-Not by his gender identity but that he’d been so sad, so unable to communicate with her.
+Not by his gender identity but by that he’d been so sad, so unable to communicate with her.

 Samuel was seen by CAMHS later that afternoon.
-A safety plan was made, along with a referral to paediatric endocrinologist specializing in gender identity.
+A safety plan was made, along with a referral to a paediatric endocrinologist specializing in gender identity.

 Let me tell you why this is so important.

 We know that adolescents prefer to use the emergency department over primary care.
 There are multiple reasons for this, but one widely quoted one is perceived confidentiality.
-Confidentiality around bullying, around mental health, sexual health, and sexual identity.
+Confidentiality around bullying, mental health, sexual health, and sexual identity.

 And that is a big one.
-A recent Irish study by Higgins et al, funded by the HSE’s National Office for Suicide Prevention, showed that the most common age for Irish children to know their sexual identity is 12.
+A recent Irish study by Higgins et al., funded by the HSE’s National Office for Suicide Prevention, showed that the most common age for Irish children to know their sexual identity is 12.
 These are the kids I see in the ED.

 This study showed some very sad statistics.
 Of Irish LGBT+ adolescents: